bmalouli/bmalouli/readme.md

 - 💻 Computer Science Student at Concordia University and Software Developer.
 - 📚 Holds an AEC in Software Development from Collège de Maisonneuve.
-- 📈 Passionate about finance, self-taught in Day trading Gold with a strategy tested over 4 years.
+- 📈 Passionate about finance, self-taught in Day trading the foreign exchange market with a strategy tested over 4 years.
 - 🔍 Learning C++, Python and C# .NET to create backend solutions, including trading systems with machine learning and AI.
 - 🌱 Enhancing skills in software development and AI for financial trading innovation.
 - 🌟 Main languages I'm focusing on: C++, Python and C# .NET.
 - 🚀 Aiming to build a full-stack machine learning trading application for enhanced strategy and decision-making.
 - ❤️ Driven by the transformative power of technology in financial markets.
-- 🥊 Enjoys boxing, soccer and exploring new cultures through travel.
+- 🥊 Enjoys boxing, football and exploring new cultures by traveling.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">